Service Mapping Exercise:

-Why carry out a Service Mapping Exercise?
+Why we carried out a Service Mapping Exercise

 When someone seeks a diagnosis of dementia, a range of different services can be involved.
 Typically, the GP will be the first point of call, who will then make a referral to a Memory Assessment Service in the community for diagnosis and follow up.
 See this page on how to get a dementia diagnosis from the Alzheimer's Society for more information.